Privacy Policy

 10.1 Speedle’s Director must ensure that at all times it maintains a clearly expressed and up-to-date Credit Reporting and Privacy Statement that:

-(a) is current and reflects the latest applicable Australian laws; and
+(a) is current and reflects the latest applicable Australian laws;

-(b) contains the following information:
+(b) contains the following information: and

 (i) the kinds of Credit Information, Credit Eligibility Information and Personal Information that Speedle collects and holds, and how Speedle collects and holds that information;